 - 1. Mobile phone reminders may improve complete and timely immunization, though their effectiveness may be limited in less-connected populations. - 2.
 Wearable reminders are likely insufficient for improving childhood immunization. - 3.
 Immunization education may improve immunization rates. - 4.
 Immunization education delivered through community social networks and leaders may be especially effective in improving immunization uptake in some contexts. - 5.
-Financial incentives have mixed impacts on child immunization, while in-kind incentives may improve coverage and timeliness of immunization. - 6.
+Financial and in-kind incentives may improve immunization outcomes but results vary by design and context. - 6.
 Social signals that allow caregivers to share their child's vaccination status may improve timely and complete immunization.